DreamOfTheRedChamber/system-design-interviews/README.md

 	- 301: Moved permanently
 	- 307: Temporary redirect
 * 4XX: Client Error
-	- 400 Bad request: General error for a request that cannot be processed.
+	- 400 Bad request: The client sends a malformed request to the service.
 	- 401 Unauthorized: I do not know you, tell me who you are and I will check your permissions.
 	- 403 Forbidden: Your rights are not sufficient to access this resource.
 	- 404 Not found: The resource you are requesting does not exist.
 	- 405 Method not allowed: Either the method is not supported or relevant on this resource or the user does not have the permission.
 	- 406 Not acceptable: There is nothing to send that matches the Accept-* headers.
 For example, you requested a resource in XML but it is only available in JSON.
 * 5XX: Server Error
+	- 500 Internal server error: For those rare cases where the server faults and cannot recover internally.
 	- 502 Bad gateway:
 		+ Usually due to improperly configured proxy servers.
 		+ Also possible when a server is overloaded or a firewall is configured improperly.